 For HubSpot Service Hub and Linear specifically, a purpose-built tool like IssueLinker handles that flow.
 A HubSpot ticket becomes a Linear issue in one click.
 Both records stay current.
 The customer hears about the fix the moment it lands.
 The full pattern, including the alternatives, is covered in the Linear HubSpot integration guide.
 For teams still picking their issue tracker, the Linear vs Jira comparison and the Jira alternatives guide walk through that side of the decision.

-The handoff is worth checking before you commit to any support ticket system.
 The tool that wins on every other criterion still creates a second queue nobody owns if the engineering handoff is an afterthought.

 Picked HubSpot Service Hub?
 Wire it to Linear.